-It is believed that this entire place was once haunted by evil spirits and many people who wandered around this place became victims and died.
-Later a very respected and celebrated lama of Tibet Trulshig Rinpoche who followed Nyingma Order of Buddhism came to this place for hermitage.
+Locals believed that this entire place was once haunted by evil spirits and many people who wandered around this place became victims and died.
+Later a very respected and celebrated lama of Tibet Trulshik Rinpoche who followed Nyingma Order of Buddhism came to this place for hermitage.
 He built this stupa in 1946 to drive away the spirits.

-The deity enshrined on top of the chorten stupa is known as Dorjee Phurpa or Vajra Kilaya.
-This chorten is regarded as one of the most important chortens of Sikkim.
+The deity enshrined on top of the chorten (stupa) is known as Dorjee Phurba or Vajra Kilaya, and therefore this chorten is also known as Phurba Chorten, and is regarded as one of the most important chortens or stupas of Sikkim.

-The stupa is surrounded by 108 prayer wheels all of which have mantras inscribed on them in Tibetan.
+The stupa is surrounded by 108 prayer wheels all of which have mantras ('Om mani padme hum') inscribed on them in Tibetan.
 If you rotate the prayer wheels, do it in clockwise direction.
-Inside the Chorten Stupa are Kanjur holy books, relics, complete mantras and several other religious objects.

 Prayer Wheels at Chorten Stupa, Gangtok

-Following demise of Trulshig Rinpoche, another celebrated lama Dodhrubchen Rinpoche came here and established his dharma preaching center in the same premises.
+Following demise of Trulshik Rinpoche, another celebrated lama Dodrubchen Rinpoche came here and established his dharma preaching center in the same premises.
 The building can accommodate about 700 monks.
-You too can also enter and offer your prayers there.
+You can also enter and offer your prayers there.

 There is no admission fee.
 However donations are accepted.